 Frontier Airlines flies from nearly 100 U.S. cities to Mexico, the Caribbean and Canada (Calgary), but that quantity doesn’t come with quality.
-Many of their planes are old, their seats are uncomfortable, and legroom is below average at a scant 28 inches.
+Many of their planes are old, their seats are uncomfortable, and legroom is below average at a scant 28 inches of pitch between seats.

 To top it off, there isn’t a lot of flexibility in destinations or dates (for example, the only direct route to Jamaica is from Philadelphia or Raleigh, with flights leaving about twice a week).
 They offer some of the lowest fares to and from their hub in Denver and occasionally have great sales, but often the prices aren’t that competitive, especially when you add in the fees.

 Looking at example flights from Philadelphia to Montego Bay, we found a fare of $371.57 roundtrip in May.

 Frontier charges a lot of fees each way: